-The Wall Street Journal reported yesterday that plaintiff’s attorney Marc Bern filed a lawsuit against Random House in U.S. District Court in Manhattan alleging that his clients purchased James Frey’s now famous “A Million Little Pieces.”
-Plaintiff’s attorney stated that the claim was based on “failed to conduct a reasonable investigation or inquiry regarding the truthfulness or accuracy” of the material.
-Bern said he will seek a mere $50 million in damages, presumably for the “pain and suffering” of reading a book that they thought was non-fiction.
-(This case eventually settled and some people got their money back on the books.
-There were no pain and suffering damages, of course.
-And, of course, the lawyers probably made a lot of money off a weak case.)
+The Wall Street Journal reported yesterday that plaintiff’s attorney Marc Bern sued Random House in U.S. District Court in Manhattan alleging that his clients purchased James Frey’s now-famous “A Million Little Pieces.”
+Plaintiff’s attorney stated that they based the claim for failure “to conduct a reasonable investigation or inquiry regarding the truthfulness or accuracy” of the material.
+Bern said he will seek a mere $50 million in damages, presumably for the “pain and suffering” of reading a book they thought was non fiction.
+(This case eventually settled, and some people got their money back on the books.
+There were no pain and suffering damages.
+And the lawyers probably made a lot of money off a weak case.)

 Why Am I Writing About This on a Personal Injury Blog?

 My feeling is that this claim is worth about fifty cents on its best day and lawsuits like these do personal injury victims and their attorneys a disservice.
-They feed into a popular anger over lawsuits, leading people to believe that recoveries of this kind for this type of “tort” are commonplace when, of course, they are not.
+They feed into a wave of popular anger over lawsuits, leading people to believe that recoveries for this type of “tort” are commonplace when they are not.

-Stores of million dollar recoveries in cases that simply never happened fuel this frustration.
+Stores of million-dollar recoveries in cases that never happened fuel this frustration.
 My favorite is the man who, assuming his Winnebago would drive itself, set the cruise control at 90 mph, left his seat and went to make a cup of coffee, and then sued and recovered millions because he was not warned that cruise control did not mean the vehicle would drive itself.
-Of course, the other great “myth” is the McDonald’s coffee case, which has been so distorted that the actual facts of the case have been long lost.
-For the real facts of that case, click here.
-You will note that the car accident happened over 20 years ago now, the plaintiff is now dead, and the court cut back her jury award anyway.
+The other great “myth” is the McDonald’s coffee case, which has been so distorted that the case’s facts have been long lost.
+For the facts of that case, click here.
+You note that the car accident happened over 20 years ago now, the plaintiff is now dead, and the court cut back her jury award, anyway.

-These recent Fox News sexual harassment settlements further underscore this problem.
-We just learned that Bill O’Reilly settled his sexual harassment case if $32 million.
+These Fox News sexual harassment settlements further underscore this problem.
+Bill O’Reilly settled his sexual harassment case for $32 million.
 I’ll bet O’Reilly probably made that woman suffer someone awful for a settlement that high.
 But there is no way on earth she gets that recovery from a jury.
-O’Reilly paid a many fold premium to keep the allegations quiet.
+O’Reilly paid a many-fold premium to keep the allegations quiet.

-A good thing that Maryland did after this post was change the rule so that lawyers are not permitted to ask for a high damage amount in the Complaint.
+A wonderful thing that Maryland did, after this post, was to change the rule so that lawyers may not ask for a high damage amount in the Complaint.
 Why?
 For the very reason we are battling here.
-The idea that someone should get millions of dollars for reading a book that was filled with lies is the same as someone who has lost their family because someone got drunk and crossed the double yellow line and got them killed.
+That someone should get millions of dollars for reading a book filled with lies is the same as someone who has lost their family because someone got drunk and crossed the double yellow line and got them killed.

 What Is the Solution?

-Besides changing the law like Maryland has already done, there really is no solution.
-Celebrity lawsuits, insane lawsuits, Freddie Gray, and anomalous verdicts are always going to define plaintiffs and plaintiffs’ lawyers and jurors are going to come in with preconceptions about us.
+Besides changing the law as Maryland has already done, there is no other solution.
+Celebrity lawsuits, insane lawsuits, Freddie Gray, and anomalous verdicts will always define plaintiffs and plaintiffs’ lawyers and jurors will come in with preconceptions about us.
 Our job is to overcome them.

 Let’s close this with a quote from our friend James Frey taken from “A Million Little Pieces.”